TylerH123/MKS22X-GroupLab/README.md

    **Tyler Huang / Brandon Cho** <br />
       -bug assignments from Jawwad<br />
       -image change assignments<br />
-   **Caleb Kahan** <br />
+      -Brandon specifically: figured out why two images were shown for collision instead of 1 **Caleb Kahan** <br />
       -also finding and reporting bugs to group<br />
       -figured out how to avoid the clusters/ball escapes of gravitational based motion (speed motifiers). * *ALL MOTIONS ARE COMPLETE NOW!* * <br />